datazoompuc/datazoom.amazonia/README.md

 1.  **dataset**: there are two choices:
     -   `"energy_development_budget"`: government spending towards
         energy sources
-    -   `"energy_generation"`: energy generation by source
+    -   `"energy_generation"`: energy generation by entity/corporation
 2.  **raw_data**: there are two options:
     -   `TRUE`: if you want the data as it is originally.
     -   `FALSE`: if you want the treated version of the data.